Maqdadali282/Maqdadali282/README.md

-👋 Hi, I’m @Maqdadali282
+👋 Hi, I’m Maqdad Ali

 👀 I’m deeply interested in programming, AI, and backend development

 🌱 I’m currently learning Artificial Intelligence and sharpening my skills in Python & Machine Learning

-💞️ I’m looking to collaborate on AI/ML projects, smart home systems, or any innovative tech ideas
+💞️ I’m looking to collaborate on AI/ML projects or any innovative tech ideas

-📫 How to reach me: maqdadali131@gmail.com.com
+📫 How to reach me: maqdadali131@gmail.com

 😄 Pronouns: He/Him